The term “ROI” gets thrown around as often in colloquial discussions as it does in financial circles. But what does it actually mean?

 In finance, ROI is usually expressed as a statistic.
 At its most basic level, ROI looks at the percentage of your initial investment lost or gained over a defined period of time.

-To calculate the ROI of an investment, simply divide the dollar amount of the profit of the investment by the dollar amount of the cost of the investment, and then multiply by 100.
+Don’t let the technical acronym fool you.
+In its simplest form, the math behind an investment’s ROI is pretty straightforward.
+To calculate the ROI of an investment, you divide the dollar amount of the profit of the investment by the dollar amount of the cost of the investment and then multiply by 100.
 Expressed mathematically:

 (Profit of investment / Cost of investment) * 100

-First, it assumes that no dividends were paid “along the way.”
-Many companies, for example, pay dividends to their shareholders and this example assumes that none were paid.
+Many companies, for instance, pay dividends to their shareholders.
+This example assumes that none were paid.
 But what if they were?

-For example, assume the same facts as above but also assume that the day before you sell your stock for $20,000 that you were paid a $1,000 dividend.
+Let’s assume the same facts as above but also that the day before you sell your stock for $20,000 you were paid a $1,000 dividend.
 In that case, the math above would be replaced by this: